skyler120/sparsity-halo/README.md

 ### Distribution
 Please do not distribute this code or release it elsewhere without permission.
+Code is provided as is.